History of Hyderabad, Sindh: The Islamic conquest

 In 711, Muhammad bin Qasim al-Sakafi (pictured right) conquered the town.
-By the mid-712, Muslims armies had conquered much of the Sindh.
+By mid-712, Muslims armies had conquered much of the Sindh.
 However, later in an agreement with local authorities of the Sindh the Arab forces halted their advances and ceased military activities in Sindh in return of peaceful conduct affairs.
 After a brief rule of Arabs and local leaders Sindh came under the rule of local Soomros, who were local Sindhis converted to Islam.
 Soomro rule was followed by the great Samma dynasty rule.
 By the end of Samma dynasty rule Sindh was occupied by invading Afghan warlords who lost the empire to Mughal Empire after a brief period of rule.

 The Mughal empire thrived in the majority of the central parts of India and yet however never seated a ruler on the land of Neroon.
 The new Muslim invaders that had settled in the town mingled with the locals and wed local girls and were pulled into the mysticism of the land.
 For decades Hyderabad did not seat a throne but things were to change when Nadir Shah Durrani or Iran invaded the Mughal capital in 1739.

 All throughout the late 17th century, the Mughal dynasty had grown weary and weak in the regions of the Sindhu territory or Sindh and the governor Yar Muhammad Khan Kalhora became the de facto, virtual ruler of Sindh around 1701.
 Muhammad Khan Kalhora belonged to the most affluent tribe in the region namely the Kalhora کلہوڑا.

 In 997, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin, In 1005 he conquered the Shahis in Kabul in 1005, and followed it by the conquests of Sinds.
 The Delhi Sultanate and later Mughal Empire ruled the region.
 The Sindh region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Sindh.

 Old City of Hyderabad

 The Old City is the name given to parts in the east of the city of Hyderabad in Sindh, Pakistan that were part of the city before the creation of Latifabad and Qasimabad.
-These areas include Paratabad, Islamabad, Noorani Basti, Tando Yousaf and Kalimori.
+These areas include Paratabad, Islamabad, Noorani Basti, Tando Yousaf, and Kalimori.
 The old name of Hyerabad was Narayan kot in Arabic tone is Nerun Kot.
 It was also known as the City Of wind Catchers and Orials.